deepakmodi320/Power-BI-Revenue-Analysis/README.md

 - During which quarters does the café perform best?
 - Which product categories are most popular in each quarter?

+---

 ## 🛠️ Tools Used

-- **Excel** – For initial data cleaning and formatting
+- **Excel** – Used for initial data cleaning, transformation, and formatting.
-- **Power BI** – For data modeling, DAX calculations, and building interactive visuals
+- **Power BI** – Used for data modeling (DAX), visual storytelling, and dashboard creation.